 - She reports new pruritus of the skin

 - Counseling on daily skin care (cleansing: soap-free cleanser over the body, mild soap only in the axilla, groin, hands, feet; moisturizing: emollients used immediately after bathing)

-- hydroxyzine at bedtime, as needed for pruritus (max.
-100 mg/day)
+- Hydroxyzine at bedtime, as needed for pruritus

 - Continue dry skin care, emphasizing that a maintenance regimen is critical to prevent future flares

-- Reassurance that the skin pigmentation will be restored with time and ongoing maintenance therapy
+- She is reassured that the skin pigmentation will be restored with time and ongoing maintenance therapy

 - 42-year-old man with eczema since childhood, now generalized despite topical corticosteroid use